ECMOISTDATABASE/North-Atlantic-Extratropical-Cyclones-database/README.md

 - TRansport Of water VApor (Frenández-Alvarez et al., 2022) [TROVA](https://github.com/tramo-ephyslab/TROVA-master.git)

 ## Example Records:
-In [Example_case_029_2002](https://github.com/ECMOISTDATABASE/North-Atlantic-Extratropical-Cyclones-database/tree/main/Example_case_029_2002) you can find the instructions for reproduce the next figure, feel free to read the readme.txt file and modify the script to your needs.
+In the [Example_case_029_2002](https://github.com/ECMOISTDATABASE/North-Atlantic-Extratropical-Cyclones-database/tree/main/Example_case_029_2002) directory, you'll find instructions for reproducing the next figure.
+Feel free to refer to the **'readme.txt'** file for guidance and customize the script according to your requirements.